Do you know what day is May 20 for the Chinese?

 Then, how do they celebrate them?
 Generally speaking, exactly the same as what people usually do on Feb.
 14.

-To celebrate Valentine’s Day, lovers or couples usually send a gift to each other or spend a night sharing a romantic buffet together.
-Recent years have witnessed a trend to send a red packet with digital cash to a lover during any Valentine’s Day.
+To celebrate May 20 Valentine’s Day, lovers or couples usually send a gift to each other or spend a night sharing a romantic buffet together.
+Recent years have witnessed a trend to send a red packet with digital cash to a lover on Valentine’s Day.
 After all, it is a release of pressure for men to guess what gift will satisfy their lovers or wives because it’s simple to prepare and most of the time, a red packet doesn’t let their love down.
-The red packet money is transferred on Alipay or WeChat and the amount is usually 520 yuan to be compatible with the date.
-So “520” is a valentine’s day created and celebrated by Chinese alone.
+The red packet money is transferred on Alipay or WeChat Pay and the amount is usually 520 yuan to be compatible with the date.
+So “520” is a valentine’s day created and celebrated by the Chinese alone.

-There isn’t a professional investigation while I find that Chinese like celebrating Valentine’s Day most around the world.
+There isn’t a professional investigation while I find that the Chinese like celebrating Valentine’s Day most around the world.
 In addition, they spend the most Valentine’s Days (Feb.
 14, March 14, May 20, and lunar double seventh) as well.
 But why?

-Another reason for Chinese celebrating valentine’s day lies in the fact that there are some who strongly believe their love deserves a gift on such an occasion to compensate for the shyness of using language.
+Another reason for the Chinese celebrating valentine’s day lies in the fact that there are some who strongly believe their love deserves a gift on such an occasion to compensate for the shyness of using language.

-Therefore, May 20 valentine’s day gives businesses another chance to market their products or services using a slogan like “Express Your Love Loudly” that would encourage shy Chinese to bravely say out their internal feelings.
+Therefore, on May 20 valentine’s day gives businesses another chance to market their products or services using a slogan like “Express Your Love Loudly” that would encourage shy Chinese to bravely say out their internal feelings.
 In addition, many couples would like to register for marriage on valentine’s day so that it’ll be one of their memorial days.

 How to express love differs from the country, from men and women, and from one to one.
 However, the simplest way to express your love is just to say “I love you” to your loved ones and accompany them.